ibm-cloud-docs/openwhisk/openwhisk_rest_api.md

 The OpenWhisk CLI is an interface to the OpenWhisk REST API.
 You can run the CLI in verbose mode with the flag `-v`, which prints all the information about the HTTP request and response.

-Display the namespace value for the current user by running the following command:
+Display the Namespace value for the current user by running the following command:
 ```
 wsk namespace list -v
 ```
 {: pre}

 ```
 REQUEST:
 [GET]	https://openwhisk.ng.bluemix.net/api/v1/namespaces